2023–24 Dhaka Premier Division Women's Cricket League

 The 2023–24 Dhaka Premier Division Women's Cricket League (DPDWCL) is the annual edition of the Dhaka Premier Division Women's Cricket League, a List A cricket competition in Bangladesh.
 It is being contested by 10 club teams.
 The tournament started on 17 May 2024.
 Player signings took place on 12 and 13 May 2024.

 Teams and format

-The competition is being played in round-robin format.
+The competition was played in round-robin format.